MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-create.md

 ## Permissions

-You must have [Database User](../access-control/role-based-access-control.md) permissions to run this command.
+You must have at least [Database User](../access-control/role-based-access-control.md) permissions to run this command.

 ## Syntax